Mike Carey (politician): 2021 special

 Carey was the Republican nominee in the 2021 15th congressional district special election.
 He was endorsed by then former President Donald Trump and former Vice President Mike Pence.

 Carey received the most financial contributions out of all 11 candidates in the Republican primary, including from out-of-state donors and individuals in the coal and mining industries.
 Political commentators and journalists called the race "a test of Trump's influence over Republican politics."
 Carey won the special election on November 2.

 117th Congress

-On July 19, 2022, Carey and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
-On July 28, 2022, Carey and 24 other Republican representatives voted for the CHIPS Act, increasing governmental funding for domestic semiconductor production.

-In late 2022, Carey announced his "complete" endorsement of Trump.

 2022 midterm elections

 In the 2022 midterm elections, Carey defeated the Democratic nominee, union leader Gary Josephson.
 Carey raised around $2.3 million for this election, the 251st-highest sum among elected representatives.

 118th Congress

 Before the 118th Congress, Carey declared his support for Kevin McCarthy's bid for House Speaker amid controversy about McCarthy's leadership following the 2022 midterm elections.
 Carey also announced his intention to "get on the Ways and Means Committee" in the 118th Congress.
 In mid-2023, Carey announced the re-launch of the "House Civility and Respect Caucus" with Representative Joyce Beatty, originally formed by Representative Steve Stivers and Beatty.
 The House Civility and Respect Caucus's expressed purpose is to "promote the use of respectful dialogue on challenging issues."

 Following the ousting of Speaker of the House Kevin McCarthy in October 2023, Carey worked to gather votes for the election of Ohio Representative Jim Jordan's bid for Speaker of the House.
 Following Jordan's withdrawal from the speakership bid, Carey voted for Speaker of the House Mike Johnson.

 Carey voted to provide Israel with military support following 2023 Hamas attack on Israel.